 4. Spend a day at Folly Beach

-Folly Beach is located a half hour from Charleston and is the place to see the Atlantic Ocean.
-The locals refer to it as the “Edge of America” and it has several local restaurants, a pier along the beach as well as a lighthouse.
-There are also many outdoor activities one can enjoy here, such as paddle-boarding, surfing, boating and kayaking.
-There’s plenty of souvenir shops along the streets of the town as well as hotels with views of the beach.
+Folly Beach is located a half hour from Charleston and is a great spot for those who want to enjoy stunning views of the Atlantic Ocean.
+The locals refer to it as the “Edge of America” and it has several local restaurants, a pier along the clean beach as well as a lighthouse.
+There are also many outdoor activities one can enjoy here, such as paddle boarding, surfing, boating, and kayaking.
+There are plenty of souvenir shops along the streets of the town as well as hotels with scenic views of the beach.

 Folly Beach